Resources

 Housing

 Host families provide a room for rent, which includes some meals and additional support.
 This can be a great option for students who need a place to stay when they first arrive.
-To request a homestay referral, please click on the links below.

 Online websites to search for apartments and houses for rent in Albany and Corvallis: